• Skip to main content

 • You can place a paper towel on the surface of yogurt if it’s still so watery.
 This will absorb excessive water in it.
 You can throw the paper towel away and put a new one each time you take yogurt from the pot.

-Turkish Tulumba Dessert »
+Tulumba Tatlisi Recipe »

 Reader Interactions